-The ActNow story
+Pivotal role of the local authorities in addressing energy efficiency

 Energy Efficiency is Europe's biggest energy resource.
-EU-wide nearly 40% of the energy consumption is caused by the building sector.
+Nearly 40% of the EU-wide energy consumption is caused by the building sector.
 The EU building stock is about 163 million units, while the present yearly rate of construction of new buildings is only about 2%.
-These figures show that energy efficiency measures in the existing building stock is the most important challenge to reduce energy consumption in the building sector.
-Beyond this background all efforts need to be mobilized to improve the energy efficiency in the existing building stock.
+These figures show that energy efficiency measures in the existing building stock are crucial for reducing energy consumption in the building sector.
+On this background all efforts need to be mobilized to improve the energy efficiency in the existing building stock.

 Image

+Strengthening role of the local authorities

-The Act Now project picked up the challenge of energy efficiency in the building stock.
-The project set in value the specific role of local authorities in the context of climate protection and energy saving.
-Cities and municipalities play a key role in the implementation of climate protection targets.
-They are closest to the people and have the potential to take the leading role and set a good example in this field.
+The Interreg Act Now ! project addressed the challenge of energy efficiency in the building stock.
+As cities and municipalities play a key role in the implementation of climate protection targets the project stressed the importance of engagement of local authorities operating in climate protection and energy saving.
+Working close to the civil society cities and municipalities have the potential to take the leading role and showcase a good example in this field.
 A growing number of municipalities developed strategic energy action plans (SEAPs) or concepts for climate protection including Energy Efficiency measures in the building stock.

-Anyhow they could be much more effective on their way to turn their plans and strategies into action.
-Especially smaller local authorities suffer from insufficient capacities related to resources, structures and knowledge.
-Main gaps are:
+However, the local authorities have a potential to be more effective on their way to turn their plans and strategies into action.
+Especially smaller ones lack sufficient capacities related to resources, structures and knowledge.

+The project identified the main gaps:

-Insufficient information about the most effective measures due to poor monitoring data and insufficient energy management systems,
+Insufficient information about the most effective measures due to poor monitoring data and undeveloped energy management systems,

 Shortage of knowledge and capacities in initiating and planning investments,